-376 As noted above, this rule of interpretation forms part of the "customary rules of interpretation of public international law" referred to in Article 3.2 of the DSU.
+$^{^{405}}$ As noted above, this rule of interpretation forms part of the "customary rules of interpretation of public international law" referred to in Article 3.2 of the DSU.
 See para.
-7.68 above.
+7.84 above.

-377 See Appellate Body Report, Indonesia - Iron or Steel Products, para.
+406 See Appellate Body Report, Indonesia - Iron or Steel Products, para.
 5.57 (distinguishing "factors pertaining to the legal characterization of a measure for purposes of determining the applicability of the WTO safeguard disciplines" from "the substantive conditions and procedural requirements that determine the WTO consistency of a safeguard measure") (emphasis original).

-378 The Panel notes in this regard that Article 11.1(c) of the Agreement on Safeguards serves a similar role to certain provisions in the Anti-Dumping Agreement and the Agreement on Subsidies and Countervailing Measures (SCM Agreement), which allow Members to take measures "under" other provisions of the GATT 1994 but do not indicate a requirement of conformity with such other provisions.
-Moreover, the French and Spanish versions of these provisions do not use terms such as "conformément" and "conformidad" but rather "au titre" and "al amparo" respectively.
-(See Article 18.1 of the Anti-Dumping Agreement, footnote 24 relevant inquiry under Article 11.1(c) corresponds to the threshold issue of applicability and leaves as a separate inquiry whether a measure is consistent with the requirements of such other provision "pursuant to" which the measure was sought, taken, or maintained.
+407 The Panel notes in this regard that Article 11.1(c) of the Agreement on Safeguards serves a similar role to certain provisions in the Anti-Dumping Agreement and the Agreement on Subsidies and Countervailing Measures (SCM Agreement), which allow Members to take measures "under" other provisions of the GATT 1994 but do not indicate a requirement of conformity with such other provisions.
+Moreover, the French relevant inquiry under Article 11.1(c) corresponds to the threshold issue of applicability and leaves as a separate inquiry whether a measure is consistent with the requirements of such other provision "pursuant to" which the measure was sought, taken, or maintained.